pybuilder/pybuilder.github.io/documentation/manual.md

 This command sets/ overrides the property with the name ```spam``` with the value ```spam message```.

-Notice that command line switches only allow properties to be set/ overridden using string values.
+Note that command line switches only allow properties to be set/ overridden using string values.